pescarolo27/Will_Customer_Purchase_Python/README.md

 - What are the purchase rates for online shopping sessions by customer type for November and December?
 - What is the strongest correlation in total time spent among page types by returning customers in November and December?
 - A new campaign for the returning customers will boost the purchase rate by 15%.
 What is the likelihood of achieving at least 100 sales out of 500 online shopping sessions for the returning customers?

+Machine learning was not used in this project.